zw-weng/Assignment1-ESDM-2425/Group 8/README.md

             <td>Ng Shu Yu</td>
             <td>Literature search on Google</td>
             <td>ERP System, ERP Software System</td>
-            <td>Found the paper Guerrero, O. (2022, April 15).
+            <td>Found the article Guerrero, O. (2022, April 15).
 What is an ERP System and Why is it Important for Your Business?
 Orders in Seconds; Orders in Seconds. https://ordersinseconds.com/what-is-an-erp-system-and-why-is-it-important-for-your-business/</td>
         </tr>
         <tr>
             <td>7.</td>